Analyzing why people do the things they do and how those things affect others is one of my favorite pastimes. I enjoy finding solutions.

 The Internet may be the vehicle that drives some people into seclusion.
-Many people become addicted to it and they may lose the desire to socialize in live, face-to-face settings; or, they may have been victims of internet stalking and they fear venturing outside their homes or its immediate surroundings.
+Many people become addicted to it, and they may lose the desire to socialize in live, face-to-face settings; or, they may have been victims of Internet stalking, and they fear venturing outside their home or its immediate surroundings.

 In the past, when people didn't want to leave their homes, they often had no other choice; they had to.
 Their needs and responsibilities forced them out into the world.
 If they weren't fortunate enough to have personal assistants or somebody else to run their errands for them, they had to do those things themselves.
-In addition, most of them didn't have an endless supply of money lying around so they had to go out to work.
+In addition, most of them didn't have an endless supply of money lying around, so they had to go out to work.

 How Social Networking Benefits the Recluse

 People who feel uncomfortable being in physical contact with others can send virtual hugs and kisses to let family or friends know they care.
 They can have real time face-to-face conversations without even being in the same room.
 They can observe, through photos and videos, all the physical changes their loved ones experience without stepping foot outside their homes.

 Learning and Making Money Online to Avoid Going Anywhere

-Other diploma or certificate programs, such as Web Design and Business Administration, often provide the knowledge and training needed for the entrepreneur to run their business from home.
+Other diploma or certificate programs, such as web design and business administration, often provide the knowledge and training needed for the entrepreneur to run their business from home.
 For people who enjoy their solitude and want as much of it as possible, these options present a way that they can stay home and make a living.

 Drop, Then Shop With the Internet

 One of the conveniences of the Internet is the ability to shop from home.
 This service helps alleviate much of the anxiety many reclusive people feel when they need items and they don't want to go to the store.
 Instead of leaving the safety and comfort of their home and dealing with traffic and people, they can sit down in front of their computer and order just about anything they desire and have it delivered to their door.